AlvarBer/Persimmon/docs/src/types.md

 Nevertheless this is a useful tool for improving the code quality, specially for the backend code, because it is much pure that the frontend.
-It is also an inspiration to look at Persimmon type system.
+It is also a reference for Persimmon type system.

 Write Time
 ----------
-On the previous section runtime type checking was mentioned, this is because on the python side the type checks have to be done at runtime due to blocks being spawned and connected dynamically.
+On the previous section runtime type checking was mentioned, this is because on the Python side the type checks have to be done at runtime due to blocks being spawned and connected dynamically.
 But from the visual language perspective the checks are done even before compile time (on the literature referred as write time).